gracsh/gracsh.github.io/_pages/about.md

 ---

-I'm a second-year PhD student in Applied Mathematics and Computational Science at University of Pennsylvania.
-I'm very fortunate to work with Prof. Kai Wang.
+I'm a second-year PhD student in Applied Mathematics and Computational Science at the University of Pennsylvania (UPenn).
+I'm very fortunate to be advised by Prof. Hamsa Bastani.

-My current research projects focus on developing novel statistical methods and machine-learning tools to analyze large electronic records.
+My current research projects focus on developing data-driven algorithms for decision-making.

+Before joining Penn, I obtained my Master's degree in Financial Engineering from the Massachusetts Institute of Technology (MIT) and dual bachelor's degrees in Applied Mathematics and Computer Science from Emory University.